TZstatsADS/Spring2021-Project1-kattywu/README.md

 Term: Spring 2021

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Did Trump win in 2016?
-+ This project is conducted by [your name]
++ This project is conducted by Yingyao Wu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: It has no doubt that Trump has won the presidential election in 2016, but did he really win it or was it because his opponent Hillary Clinton has lost?
+In this Exploratory Data Analysis, we will explore some of the factors that might have driven the winning of Trump using the 2016 Time Series data from American National Election Studies(ANES).

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.